How Red Light Therapy Complements Cold Plunges for Wellness

 Red light therapy, or LLLT (low-level light therapy), works by stimulating mitochondria to produce more adenosine triphosphate (ATP).
 It relies on distinct wavelengths of near and red-infrared light to break through the skin to reach cells.
 Red light therapy enhances cellular energy production, promoting regeneration, repair, and overall cellular health.

 The wavelengths used in red light therapy range from 600 to 1,000 nanometers, allowing the light to penetrate deep into tissues easily.
 This process has been extensively studied for its therapeutic effects on the muscles, skin, and internal organs.
-The gains of red light therapy include reduced inflammation, improved skin health, enhanced muscle recovery, and mental clarity.
+The gains include reduced inflammation, improved skin health, enhanced muscle recovery, and mental clarity.

 So why is red light therapy so effective?
 It targets oxidative stress, which contributes to chronic inflammation and cellular aging.
 By mitigating oxidative stress, red light therapy helps the body repair damage, recover faster, and maintain optimal function.
 Regular sessions can result in long-term improvements in overall health, making it a valuable addition to any wellness regimen.